amphora-atlas/web-app-recruiting/README.md

 Welcome to the Agora Technical Interview.

-Your challenge is to create a form component for a REST api with the tools of Agora's Front End Stack: Bun.js, Preact, Signals, and TypeScript.
+Your challenge is to create a form component for a REST API with the tools of Agora's Front End Stack: Bun.js, Preact, Signals, and TypeScript.

 You may refer to the Terms & Conditions Form from app.agora.finance for guidance and inspiration, though an exact replica is discouraged.